MinionEnjoyer/HomeCue/README.md

 HomeCue is a simple Python service that runs alongside Corsair iCue.
 It exposes your Corsair RGB lighting hardware and makes them auto-discoverable MQTT devices through the MQTT broker, accessible to Home Assistant.

  - Configure by running the setup script in powershell.
- - Uses mqtt broker through HA to bridge with iCue.
+ - Uses MQTT broker through HA to bridge with iCue.
  - See DOCUMENTATION.md for full setup instructions and features.

 ## If you found this project useful, consider supporting me here: https://buymeacoffee.com/minionenjoyer Thank you!